TomAugspurger/TomAugspurger.github.io/content/posts/gpu-accelerated-zarr.md

-One subtle point here: these APIs are typically *non-blocking* in your host Python (or C/C++/whatever) program. `read_chunk` makes some CUDA API calls internally to kick off the host to device transfer, but it doesn't wait for it to complete.
-This is good, since we want our host program to be ahead of the GPU; we want to go to the next line and feed the GPU more work to do.
+One subtle point here: these APIs are typically *non-blocking* in your host Python (or C/C++/whatever) program. `read_chunk` makes some CUDA API calls internally to kick off the host to device transfer, but it doesn't wait for that transfer to complete.
+This is good, since we want our host program to be well ahead of the GPU; we want to go to the next line and feed the GPU more work to do.

 If we actually poked the memory address where the data's supposed to be it might be junk.
 We just don't know.
 If we *really* need to wait for some data /